 - 1. Every student will meet all residence requirements. - 2.
 The Dean will determine, on the basis of individual needs and background, what specific courses are required for the second degree. - 3.
 The completion of the seminary's Master of Arts in Church Ministries (or equivalent) and another M.A. degree from the seminary will require a total of 96 hours.
 The completion of the seminary's Master of Divinity (or equivalent) and an additional degree will require a total of 126 hours.
+Completion of both the M.A.R.
+And M.A.P.T degrees will require a total of 72 hours.
 Advanced Standing may be applicable to these requirements.